A Welcoming Community of Faith Rooted in the Catholic Tradition.

 The Most Reverend Robert W. Martin & The Most Reverend Mark Shirilau

-Catholic Church when a former classmate of James' was being ordained to the priesthood in Illinois by Bishop Martin.
-This chance meeting with Bishop Martin lead to a rediscovery of James' vocation to the priesthood and on May 25th, 1996, James Wilkowski was ordained to the priesthood by Bishop Martin, in Chicago, surround by his parents, family and friends.
+In the summer of 1995, James' life accidentally crossed paths with Bishop Robert W. Martin and Archbishop Mark Shirilau of the Ecumenical Catholic Church when a former classmate of James' was being ordained to the priesthood in Illinois by Bishop Martin.
+This chance meeting with Bishop Martin lead to James’ rediscovery of his vocation to the priesthood and on May 25th, 1996, he was ordained to the priesthood by Bishop Martin, in Chicago, surround by his parents, family and friends.

 As per the nature within the independent or autocephalous catholic movement - James' ordination to the priesthood coincided with the establishment of the Mission Church of the Holy Family in Chicago and James as its founding pastor.
 After all of the celebrations surrounding his ordination were completed, James began the hard work at nurturing and developing Holy Family.